 Commit your hook script (say

-pre-commit.sh) at the root of your
+pre-commit.sh) at the root of your project and

-README/documentation to encourage all developers use it.
+all developers use it.

 Installation is nothing more than:

 Then everyone benefits from running the same set of tests before committing and updates are picked up automatically.